RuanUrb/RuanUrb/README.md

 Currently on my way to master both Japanese 🇯🇵 and German 🇩🇪 skills so I can watch anime with no subtitles and read great literature in original format.

 #### 💪 Fitness Average Enjoyer
-Besides hitting the gym tryna get those guns big, I also happen to be a martial arts enthusiast and secretly dream of competing in amateur leagues.
+Besides hitting the gym tryna get those guns big, I am also a martial arts enthusiast who secretly dreams of competing in amateur leagues.
 Used to fight BJJ but now I'm into Boxing. 🥊

 #### ♟️ Chess
 My most lasting obsession so far.
 I play chess since my 10's but started trying to REALLY learn the game in 2020.
 I'm kinda average player, though I could attain 2000's elo peak last days.